dwyl/hapi-auth-jwt2/README.md

 - `optional` - if no Authorization header is provided, request will pass with `request.auth.isAuthenticated` set to `true` and `request.auth.credentials` set to empty object

 - `try` - similar to `optional` but invalid Authorization header will pass with `request.auth.isAuthenticated` set to false and failed credentials provided in `request.auth.credentials`

+### Additional notes on key lookup functions

+- This option to look up a secret key was added to support "multi-tenant" environments.
+One use case would be companies that white label API services for their customers and cannot use a shared secret key.

+- The reason why you might want to pass back `extraInfo` in the callback is because you likely need to do a database call to get the key which also probably returns useful user data.
+This could save you another call in `validateFunc`.

 - - -